fusumwan/ordertableNodejsExpressJsProject/installation.md

-This is a installation guide
+# This is a installation guide

-//////// clone the source code of OrderTable //////// git clone https://github.com/fusumwan/ordertable.git
+# Clone the source code of OrderTable

+git clone https://github.com/fusumwan/ordertable.git

 cd /.../ordertable